 A recent study looked at how animal-assisted activities impacted depressive symptoms in humans.
 They found that people who performed activities or therapy with dogs reported fewer depressive symptoms.

 If simply interacting with a dog can treat depression, imagine what sleeping next to one can do!
 Their presence helps us relax and increases our flow of oxytocin, the love chemical.
 This essentially makes your dog a living antidepressant!

 Building on the fact that sleeping with dogs increases the flow of oxytocin, this also has a profound impact on how deeply we sleep.
 Sleeping with your dog, and the chemicals that accompany the experience, promote theta brainwaves, which are known to occur during the REM stage of sleep.

-Studies have shown that when dogs are with their owners their heartbeats synch up.
-This is further proof of the calming effects the presence of a dog can have on the human brain.
+Studies have shown that when dogs are with their owners their heartbeats sync up.
+This is further evidence of the calming effects the presence of a dog can have on the human brain.
 So, next time you are sleeping near your dog, imagine your hearts beating in unison while you experience the deepest, most rejuvenating sleep.

 Feeling safe can play a large part in how well you sleep.
 A recent study explored how the presence of a pet in bed impacted womens’ sleep quality and found that it made them feel more secure and comfortable.